Mirai009/dotfiles/README.md

-These are my nord themed personal dotfiles
+These are personal dotfiles with some nord themed config